centreon/centreon-archived/doc/en/installation/from_sources.rst

 After saving the file, please reboot your operating system to apply the changes.

-PHP timezone should be set; go to /etc/php.d directory and create a file named php-timezone.ini who contain the following line :
+PHP timezone should be set: go to `/etc/php.d` directory and create a file named `php-timezone.ini` who contain the following line:

  ::